hanoirocker/ticketing_management/services/nats-test/README.md

   - Listened by `orders` service
   - Reasons:
     - Once the expiration service receives the `order:created` event, it sets a timer for that orderId.
 Once the time has run out, the `expiration` service needs to trigger this event for other services to decide what to do with the order.

+- `charge:created`

+  - Emitted by `payment` service
+  - Listened by `orders` service
+  - Reasons:
+    - `orders` service needs to know that an order has been paid for.